Concurrence fill and mode distribution of entanglement in neutrino oscillation: Introduction

+Together, these developments highlight that neutrino oscillations can be understood not only as flavor transitions but also as the evolution of a single-particle, multimode entangled state shaped by mixing dynamics and propagation effects.

-However entanglement quantification for multipartite systems is considerably more intricate than for bipartite ones~\cite{Mukherjee:2025edo}.
+It may be noted that the quantification of entanglement measures for multipartite systems is considerably more intricate than for bipartite ones~\cite{Mukherjee:2025edo}.
 Well established bipartite measures such as concurrence~\cite{Wootters:1997id,Hill:1997pfa}, negativity~\cite{Vidal:2002zz}, and entanglement of formation~\cite{Wootters:1997id}, do not trivially generalize to three mode systems.
-For tripartite qubit systems, the two inequivalent classes of genuine multipartite entanglement, GHZ and W states, are distinguished by the tangle (or three tangle)~\cite{Coffman:1999jd}, which detects GHZ-type correlations but vanishes for W states.
+Any tripartite system can form two distinct entanglement classes such as $\ket{\text{GHZ}}=\frac{1}{\sqrt{2}}\left(\ket{000}+\ket{111}\right)$ and $\ket{\text{W}}=\frac{1}{\sqrt{3}}\left(\ket{100}+\ket{010}+\ket{001}\right)$ which differs in their global entanglement behaviour.
+For tripartite systems, these two inequivalent classes of genuine multipartite entanglement are distinguished by the tangle (or three tangle)~\cite{Coffman:1999jd}, which detects GHZ-type correlations but vanishes for W states.
 Additional tools such as partial tangles~\cite{Lee:2005qzt} help diagnose biseparability.
 More recently, the concurrence fill $C_F$~\cite{Li:2021epj} has been proposed as a geometric measure of genuine multipartite entanglement, based on the area enclosed by the squared concurrences \cite{Sarkar:2024myo}.
-This measure satisfies the essential axioms of non negativity, monotonicity, discriminance, convexity, and smoothness, and is particularly sensitive to distributed W class of entanglement \cite{PhysRevLett.127.040403, Aggarwal:2025fab}.
+This measure satisfies the essential axioms of non-negativity, monotonicity, discriminance, convexity, and smoothness, and is particularly sensitive to the distributed W class of entanglement \cite{PhysRevLett.127.040403, Aggarwal:2025fab}.